artikhot97/flask_project/README.md

 - Indexing some of tables column
 - Reduce server load by moving image and video to some third -party content delivery network (CDN) like CloudFront.
 - We can use AWS service for like RDS for DB or any other for database service
+- Horizontal scaling the databases using sharding and replication

 Server Load:
 - We can use Elastic Serach for Cacheing data